On this page you will learn

 Glutathione is a protein that is found inside every cell of the human body, with the highest concentrations found in the liver.
 As a sulfuric Tripeptide it consists of the following three amino acids Glutamic acid, L-cysteine and L-glycine.

-Glutathione acts as an antioxidant and detoxifier that protects cells from free radicals and oxidative stress and boosts the immune system.
+Glutathione acts as a powerful antioxidant and detoxifier that protects cells from free radicals and oxidative stress and boosts the immune system.
 Levels of glutathione in the cells of the human body begin to decline after the age of twenty.

 This in turn enables the body to reuse oxidised vitamin E and vitamin C when combined with the enzyme glutathione peroxidase.